 The concept of smart contracts originated in 1994 when computer scientist Nick Szabo discussed how contracts could be embedded into computer codes.
-The emergence of Blockchain technology has made this an even more viable possibility.
+The emergence of blockchain technology, and especially the launch of Ethereum, has made this an even more viable possibility.
 It ensures security and transparency of all records.

 The efficiency of sharing and accessing smart contracts is what makes them so appealing among stakeholders.
 Smart contracts can automate, calculate and arrange payments, and then automatically carry out their terms and conditions.
 When obligations are met, the contract can be executed instantly, saving time, removing intermediaries, and allowing for multi-party consensus-based validation.

-More healthcare institutions are gearing up towards reliable automation and up-to-date security measures.
+More healthcare institutions are using blockchain to provide reliable automation and up-to-date security measures.
 Hospitals are primary targets of cyber criminals since they hold a wealth of sensitive information.
 Even big names in the sector like UCLA Health have been victims of data breaches, amounting to 4.5 million patient records compromised.
-With this, many healthcare institutions across the US have begun prioritizing healthcare managers and administrators with specific skill sets to counter these.
-Considering that new technologies and innovative practices increase at a rapid rate, Maryville University points out that technical expertise in the medical industry is now more in-demand than ever before.
-There is the assurance that patients’ data will be safely kept, as well as new drug formulas and clinical trials that are in the works.

-Elections have always had the potential for fraud - case in point, the 2016 US Elections.
 Blockchain voting systems could be the future of elections.
-By making voting safely and conveniently available through digital means, Blockchain voting systems could widen accessibility, encourage greater voter participation, and speed up the arduous process of tallying and reporting votes in some precincts.
+By making voting safely and conveniently available through digital means, Blockchain voting systems could widen accessibility, encourage greater voter participation, and speed up the process of tallying and reporting votes.
 Smart contracts would be able to validate voters’ identities to prevent multiple casted votes, which is a frequent goal of election hackers.

-There are a number of other uses for smart contracts, such as peer-to-peer transactions, product development, and stocktaking.
+There are a number of other examples of smart contracts, such as peer-to-peer transactions, supply chain management, product development, and stocktaking.
 There is still a lot of room for improvement and innovation, but the growing adoption of smart contracts continues to highlight the transparency, accountability, and efficiency that they were intended for.